Panduza/panduza-doc/tutorials/dio_control_with_raspberry_pico/index.md

 We will install docker using the apt repository

-first update the apt package and do the following command
+First, update the apt package and do the following command

 ```bash
   sudo apt-get update